rust-bakery/nom/README.md

 [![Coverage Status](https://coveralls.io/repos/Geal/nom/badge.svg?branch=master)](https://coveralls.io/r/Geal/nom?branch=master)
 [![Crates.io Version](https://img.shields.io/crates/v/nom.svg)](https://crates.io/crates/nom)

 nom is a parser combinators library written in Rust.
 Its goal is to provide tools to build safe parsers without compromising the speed or memory consumption.
-To that end, it uses extensively Rust's *strong typing*, *zero copy* parsing, *push streaming*, *pull streaming*, and provides macros and traits to abstract most of the error prone plumbing.
+To that end, it uses extensively Rust's *strong typing* and *memory safety* to produce fast and correct parsers, and provides macros and traits to abstract most of the error prone plumbing.

 nom can handle any format, binary or textual, with grammar from regular to context sensitive.
 There are already a lot of [example parsers](https://github.com/Geal/nom/issues/14) available on Github.